501 Main Street South

 How will I know if my assessment is equitable?

-There are two very good methods of determining this.
-First, compare your property to similar properties that sold in the previous year.
-Your value should be in line with these sale prices.
-Second, if no recent sales are available, compare your assessment to other similar properties in your area using the Street Listing of Values available in the Assessor’s Office.
-Your value should be in line with these similar properties.
+There are two very good methods to determine this.
+First, compare your properties to similar properties that sold in the previous year.
+Your value should be in-line with these sale prices.
+Second, if no recent sales are available, compare your assessment to other similar properties in your area using the Street Listing of Values available in the Assessor’s Office or online.
+Your value should be in-line with these similar properties.
 Remember, very few properties are exactly alike.
-Your value should be comparable, but it seldom will be exactly the same as what seems to be a similar property.
+Your value should be comparable, but it will seldom be exactly the same as what seems to be similar property.

 If I disagree with my assessment after a hearing, what are my options?

-If any property owner believes the assessment on their property is in excess of its fair market value, they should first notify the Assessor’s Office.
-They may then appeal before the Southbury’s Board of Assessment Appeals.
-The Board of Assessment Appeals will review the case and make a determination as to the disposition of the appeal.
-Should the property owner still feel the assessment is incorrect, they may appeal to the Superior Court for the judicial district in which the Municipality is located.
+If any property owner believes the assessment on their property to be inaccurate, disproportionate or excessive, they may appeal through the local Board of Assessment Appeals.
+Should the property owner still feel the assessment is incorrect, they may appeal to the Superior Court for the judicial district in which they are located.